 All software below lets you create PDFs from other files - including .doc - but they also allow you to edit PDF files so that you don't need to track down the original source file in its native format.

 In addition, most of them also provide advanced features such as form creation, digital signature and ID certification, and collaborative review and commenting, that you generally don’t get with free PDF packages.

-We've included one free option here, but you can also check out our guide on how to edit PDFs for free for some more basic options that might do the trick.
+We've included options with free trials here, but you can also check out our guide on how to edit PDFs for free for some more basic options that might do the trick.

 Online PDF editors